Hawick – a rich tapestry of Border traditions – In its heyday Hawick hummed and thrummed to the rhythm of over 50 textile mills.

 Hawick’s roots trace back the 7th century when the Angles founded a ‘wick’ or settlement enclosed by a hawthorn hedge giving the town it’s name and the foundations of an enduring community identity.

-The town, in the front line of the Border Reiver badlands, whose terrifying brand of lawlessness held sway for over 300 years across the border that divided England and Scotland.
+The town lies in the middle of what was the Border Reivers’ badlands, whose terrifying brand of lawlessness held sway for over 300 years across the line that divided England and Scotland.

-That event and the devastating losses sustained the year before at the battle of Flodden are commemorated each year with one of the oldest Border Ridings. – a tradition of riding the bounds of the town and district.
+That event and the devastating losses sustained the year before at the battle of Flodden are commemorated each year with one of the oldest of the Border Ridings – a tradition of riding the bounds of the town and district.

 Pride and passion is a thread that runs through the town’s sporting life, too, and where rugby looms largest.
 The town has produced many Scottish internationals and was home to the ‘voice’ of rugby, the late rugby commentator Bill MacLaren.